-When Royal Caribbean's gargantuan and game-changing Ovation of the Seas came Down Under for the first time, people wondered if anyone would bother getting off the ship in port, as it could take a week to try out everything onboard.
+When Royal Caribbean's Ovation of the Seas came Down Under for the first time, people wondered if anyone would bother getting off the ship in port.
+Why?
+Because it could take about a week to try out all the various entertainment options and activities onboard.
 But you don't need to sail on a 5,000-passenger ship to get the most from your days at sea.
 Any ship will do if you're content to spend your time passed out on a sun lounger.

-But if you do want a mix of action and relaxation, it's key to pick the right ship -- and the right itinerary.
-Australia is a long way from most everywhere else and therefore an ideal jumping-off point for fans of consecutive sea days.
+Those who do want a mix of action and relaxation should know that it's key to pick the right ship -- and the right itinerary.
+Australia is a long way from pretty much everywhere else and therefore an ideal jumping-off point for fans of consecutive sea days.
 It takes two to three days to get to the South Pacific or New Zealand, while repositioning cruises can sail for a week without a port of call.

 1. Ovation of the Seas

-On Deck: The largest cruise ship to call Australia home, Ovation of the Seas challenges anyone to be bored onboard, given its large variety of entertainment.
-With 17 dining options, multiple bars (including one staffed by dancing robots), live performance venues and free activities such as roller skating, dodgem cars and a skydiving simulator, the ship practically guarantees that no one will have trouble finding something to do.
+Ovation of the Seas is the largest cruise ship to call Australia home and, given the vast array of entertainment options, challenges anyone to be bored onboard,.
+With 17 dining options, multiple bars (including one staffed by dancing robots), live performance venues and free activities such as roller skating, bumper cars and a skydiving simulator, the ship all but guarantees passengers will have something to do.

 Shopaholics can stroll along The Via and be tempted by tax- and duty-free shops such as Bvlgari, while those who enjoy learning on holiday can sign up for a dance class or cocktail-making workshop.
 DreamWorks characters also feature in regular photo opportunities and meet-and-greets.
 For more laid-back offerings, retreat to the Vitality Spa at Sea, featuring 19 treatment rooms and a thermal suite with heated ceramic loungers, saunas and steam rooms.
 Alternatively, you can work off those buffet calories at the fitness centre, packed with cardio and resistance equipment, and the site of spinning, yoga, Pilates and kickboxing classes.

-Meanwhile, kids can indulge in the Youth Zone, which includes features such as the Adventure Ocean kids' club (for ages three to 11) touting activities like puppet theatre and dance parties; there are also teen-only spaces (Fuel Disco and The Living Room); as well as the Royal Babies and Royal Tots nursery program for infants and toddlers aged six months to two years.
+Meanwhile, kids can indulge in the Youth Zone, which includes features such as the Adventure Ocean kids' club (for ages three to 11) with special activities such as puppet theatre and dance parties.
+There are also teen-only spaces (Fuel Disco and The Living Room); as well as the Royal Babies and Royal Tots nursery program for infants and toddlers aged six months to two years.

 Also worth seeking out are Jamie's Italian, from British Chef Jamie Oliver; the Kung Fu Panda Noodle Shop for noodles and dim sum; and Izumi (note all three of these venues charge a supplement).
 And don't forget all the delicious calories you can consume when caving into those noon cravings for ice cream, doughnuts and cupcakes.

-Sisters: Elder siblings Quantum of the Seas and Anthem of the Seas -- all three ships are part of the Quantum-class fleet -- are virtually identical.
-The line's high-tech Oasis-class ships Allure of the Seas, Harmony of the Seas and Oasis of the Seas include features such as the Ultimate Abyss water slide and the Rising Tide Bar, which travels up and down three decks.
+Elder siblings Quantum of the Seas and Anthem of the Seas -- all three ships are part of the Quantum-class fleet -- are virtually identical.
+The line's high-tech Oasis-class ships -- Allure of the Seas, Harmony of the Seas and Oasis of the Seas -- include features such as the Ultimate Abyss waterslide and the Rising Tide Bar, which travels up and down three decks.

 2. Explorer of the Seas

-On Deck: It can be hard to find time to relax on Explorer of the Seas because of all the adventures on offer.
-For outdoor fun, it's hard to beat the FlowRider surf simulator, which offers stand-up surfing or boogie-boarding to try (or watch, both options are equally enjoyable).
+It can be hard to find time to relax on Explorer of the Seas because of all the adventures on offer.
+For outdoor fun, it's hard to beat the FlowRider surf simulator, which offers surfing or boogie-boarding to try (or watch -- both options are equally enjoyable).
 Burn off every bite you had at the buffet on the jogging track or hit a hole in one at the nine-hole miniature golf course.
-Sporty types can reach new heights on the rock climbing wall or challenge their friends or family to a game of basketball, volleyball, tennis and cricket.
+Sporty types can reach new heights on the rock-climbing wall or challenge their friends or family to a game of basketball, volleyball, tennis and cricket.
 There are also multiple pools, including an adults-only area with a retractable glass roof, making it possible to enjoy the pool and two whirlpools rain, hail or shine.

-Kids facilities on Explorer of the Seas cover almost 1,500 square metres (more than 16,000 square feet) and feature Royal Caribbean favourite Adventure Ocean (for ages three to 11) and teen-only spaces.
+Kids facilities on Explorer of the Seas cover almost 1,500 sq. m (more than 16,000 sq. ft) and feature Royal Caribbean favourite Adventure Ocean (for ages three to 11) and teen-only spaces.

 3. Celebrity Solstice